rcrowley/freight/README.md

 A modern take on the Debian archive.

+This repository has been forked (in the traditional sense of the word) from Richard Crowley's [freight](https://github.com/rcrowley/freight) repository.
+A fork had become necessary because the main project was not actively maintained and serious issues had started to crop up.
+While fixes and improvements were available in various freight GitHub forks, they were not merged to the main project.
+This fork and the associated GitHub organization, [freight-team](https://github.com/freight-team), attempts to fix these issues.

 ## Usage

 Install Freight and create a minimal configuration in `/usr/local/etc/freight.conf` or `/etc/freight.conf` as appropriate containing the name of your GPG key: